- Plan your visit

 - What's on

 - Wild encounters

 Lions are carnivorous and hunt a variety of prey including zebra, wildebeest, impala, buffalo and warthog.
-The pride hunts as a team, using an ambush method.
-It is more generally the females that hunt to feed the pride.
+The females of the pride hunt as a team using an ambush method.

 - Males eat first even though they generally do not participate in the hunt.
 Females eat next, followed by the cubs

 - Only one in five lion cubs survives its first year.
 When food is scarce, feeding is in order of age and size, and the youngest and weakest do not survive

 - A lion’s roar can be heard up to 8km away!
 Up close, the grass flattens in the impact of a roar

 - A subspecies of lion, the Asiatic Lion, was once found all through India, the Middle East and Southern Asia, but now fewer than 300 survive in the Gir Forest National Park in western India